-Recyclable material generated during construction will largely consist of off-cuts and discarded bricks, timber, steel, concrete, tiles, plasterboard, and piping, as well as packaging materials.
+Recyclable material generated during construction will largely consist of off-cuts and discarded materials such as bricks, timber, steel, concrete, plasterboard, and piping, as well as packaging materials.

 It is important to note that source separation of waste on-site may offer cost savings when compared to the disposal of mixed waste at landfill sites.
-Further cost savings may be achieved through the use of reusable and recycled-content materials and by reusing materials salvaged from the demolition stage of the development.
+Further cost savings may be achieved using reusable and recycled-content materials.